mvolkmann/blog/src/nushell.md

 let data = [[color flavor]; [yellow vanilla]] echo $data.flavor # outputs vanilla

+However, it is currently very picky about splitting table data over multiple lines.
+TODO: See your json.nu example.

 # The newlines in the table definition below break it!
 # See https://github.com/nushell/nushell/issues/3186.
 let sports = [